-- Logbooks are used as a means of communication between school and parents/carers.
+- BoomReader is used as a means of communication between school and parents/carers.
 Children are encouraged to read daily at home in KS1.
-There is a minimum expectation of 3 entries a week at KS2. - Questions and comments in logbook.
-In the back of children's logbooks there is guidance to use whilst listening to your child read.
-A list of questions is also provided which could be used when reading with your children.
-There is also a list of suggested comments which may be useful to inform the child's teacher about their reading at home. - The School's Website provides more information about reading at Ludlow Primary School.
+There is a minimum expectation of 3 logs a week at KS2. - The School's Website provides more information about reading at Ludlow Primary School.
 It also contains a list of useful links to websites.
 Additionally, it contains some helpful hints for supporting children with their reading, as well as a list of recommended reads. - Videos have been created to inform parents and carers about what reading looks like at Ludlow Primary School and how the system works.
 These can be accessed via the school website.